CSCfi/csc-user-guide/docs/apps/minimap2.md

 ## Usage

-In Puhti, minimap2 can be taken in use as part of the _biokit_ module collection:
+On Puhti, minimap2 can be used as part of the _biokit_ module collection:

 ```text
 module load biokit
 ```
-The biokit modules sets up a set of commonly used bioinformatics tools, including MInimap2.
-(Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.).
+The biokit modules sets up a set of commonly used bioinformatics tools, including Minimap2.
+(Note however that there are bioinformatics tools on Puhti, that have a separate setup commands).
-Once biopkit is loaded, Minimap2 starts in with command:
+Once biokit module is loaded, Minimap2 starts with the command:

 ```text
 minimap2
 ```
-Without any options, minimap2 takes a reference database and a query sequence file as input and produce approximate mapping, without base-level alignment (i.e. no CIGAR), in the PAF format:
+Without any options, `minimap2` takes a reference database and a query sequence file as input and produce approximate mapping, without base-level alignment (i.e. no CIGAR), in the PAF format:
 ```text
 minimap2 ref.fa query.fq > approx-mapping.paf
 ```
-If you wish to get the output in sam format you can use option `-a`.
+If you wish to get the output in 'sam' format, you can use option `-a`.

-For different data types minimap2 needs to be tuned for optimal performance and accuracy.
+For different data types, minimap2 needs to be tuned for optimal performance and accuracy.
-With option `-x` you can take in use case specific parameter sets, pre-defined and recommended by the minimap2 developers.
+With option `-x` you can use case specific parameter sets, pre-defined and recommended by the minimap2 developers.

 ####  Map long noisy genomic reads (_map-pb_ and _map-ont_).